 REMINGTON HyperSonic STEEL

-At 1,700 feet-per-second, the HyperSonic is the fastest shotgun shell on the market.
+At 1,700 feet per second, the HyperSonic is the fastest shotgun shell on the market.
 It uses a special accelerator wad to maintain velocity and claims to reduce the lead on a duck by eight inches at 40 yards.
-That is subjective, of course, but the three-inch #2 shot with a one and one-quarter ounce load is deadly on fast-moving teal.
-There is a one and three-eighths ounce load for bigger birds.
+That is subjective, but the three-inch #2 shot with a one-and-a-half-ounce load is deadly on fast-moving teal.
+There is a one and three-eighths-ounce load for bigger birds.
 The speed of this shell takes some getting used to, but once you do, you should dramatically reduce the shots you’re behind on.

 Establish a Pattern

-All of the shotgun shells we mentioned above will kill ducks and geese.
-Before you buy a case of any shotgun shells, you should buy a few shells from different manufacturers and see how your shotgun performs.
-It seems every shotgun has its own preference regarding shotgun shells.
+All the shotgun shells we mention will kill ducks and geese.
+Before buying a shotgun shell case, try a few shells from different manufacturers and see how your shotgun performs.
+It seems every shooter has their preference regarding shotgun shells.
 You can spend a lot of money and miss a lot of ducks just to find your shotgun misses high left with the shell you’re using.

-Before the season starts, take a few of the shotgun shells we mentioned above and pattern your shotgun.
+When you’re ready to pattern your shotgun, take a few of the shotgun shells we discussed.
 Use a 40 x 38-inch paper target with a duck background and patterning rings.
 After you shoot at the duck, you can see how much of your shot hits a lethal location.
 The patterning rings will give you an idea of how much shot is in a given circumference.

 Doing Your Homework